aiqc/AIQC/docs/community.rst

 * In order to apply for certain government grant programs like the National Science Foundation (NSF) and DARPA (internet), it is *required* to form a business entity.
 Both JuliaLang and Dask have seen great success with this path.
   * Alternativiely, many grants application processes are explicitly not open to everyday citizens that are not affiliated with an esteemed institution.
 * The `Global Alliance for Genomics & Health (GA4GH)] <https://www.ga4gh.org/>`__ eventually had to organize for legal protection.
+* It's analogous to the *freemium* days of web 2.0 and apps.
+95% of people get access to the free service and 5% of users pay for the premium option because it solves their specific problems.
 * To paraphrase, Isaacson's `The Innovators <https://www.amazon.com/Innovators-Hackers-Geniuses-Created-Revolution/dp/1476708703>`__, "The first computer that was invented is sitting in a university basement in Iowa gathering dust.
 The 2nd computer that was created was made by IBM and sat on every professional desktop and point-of-sale counter in the world - it led the digital revolution."

+For these reasons, AIQC is considering an open core strategy in the long run.

 ----